mrich316/mrich316.github.io/_drafts/2016-01-17-leveraging-opensource-to-do-opendata-seamlessly.md

 Major cities are offering datasets to help foster innovation, create new markets, increasing transparency and citizen engagement.

-As Tim Berners-Lee said:

 > Data is a precious thing and will last longer than the systems themselves.
+>
+> --Tim Berners-Lee

-Accessibility is a real concern here: We want our data to be used, crunched, mashed-up in ways never imagined by our marketing dept. We should not expose proprietary/internal formats to the public.
+Accessibility is a real concern here: We want our data to be used, crunched and mashed-up in ways never imagined by our marketing dept. For this to happen at large scale, we must not expose proprietary/internal formats to the public.

-To get data out quickly, we could:
+To get data out quickly, we can:

-- ask our in-house developers to program extensions to proprietary software to export data
+- ask our in-house developers to create extensions in proprietary software (to export data)
-- deploy ETL tools and schedule scripts, workbenches, etc.
+- deploy free (or buy) ETL tools and schedule scripts, workbenches, etc.
-- leverage the above with a twist; create a rest api to liberate any data as a service using open-source tools.
+- create a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) api to liberate any data as a service using open-source tools.

 All solutions are good.
 It all depends on what your agenda is and where you want to go.
 I'm a proponent of *anything as a service*, so the third option is the most appropriate